Nebraska representatives vote against Trump's impeachment

 Third District Rep. Adrian Smith, who represents much of rural Nebraska, joined his Republican colleagues in voting against impeachment.

-The Nebraska Democratic Party condemned the congressmen's votes, saying that a vote against impeachment endorses the actions of those who stormed the U.S. Capitol.
+The Nebraska Democratic Party condemned the congressmen's votes, saying that a vote against impeachment endorses the actions of those who stormed the U.S. Capitol last week.